Servicing your car has never been easier

 Shock absorbers check

-An MOT test check is carried out to verify whether a vehicle meets the legislative safety and environmental standards that state whether your vehicle is considered roadworthy in the UK.
+An MOT check is carried out to verify whether a vehicle meets the legislative safety and environmental standards that state whether your vehicle is considered roadworthy in the UK.
+You can book your interim service and MOT test together, to get all of these important checks done at once.
 During an MOT, the garage mechanic will check these areas for faults:

 Vehicle identification number